ivandustin/learnopencl/README.md

 # Learn OpenCL

+OpenCL stands for Open Compute Language.
 OpenCL is a C/C++ library for general-purpose heterogenous (CPU, GPU, FGPA, etc.) computing.
 Use it to do cross-vendor GPGPU programming.

 ## Learning Resources